-Multiple studies have demonstrated the positive outcome of medical student involvement in the community.
-A systematic review established that community involvement fostered a better understanding of health disparities, barriers to health care, social determinants of health, cultural competency and professionalism [5].
-Through the University of British Columbia (UBC) medical school course “Doctor, Patient, and Society” (DPAS) course, second year medical students are offered a community service option as an alternative to classroom based learning.
-Research specifically evaluating this DPAS community service learning option concluded thatinvolved medical students developed a sense of social responsibility and a strong understanding of the challenging experiences of marginalized populationsquestioning [6].
-In 2012, a group of UBC medical students participated inprison health through DPAS and worked in direct contact with a marginalized population.
-Analysis of these students’ experiences revealed four main conclusions: students developed insight into the difficulties facing marginalized sub-populations through contact with inmates, built relationships with inmates through positive interactions, increased teamwork skills through collaboration, and, overall, had important learning opportunities through involvement in community service [7].
-Early community involvement of medical students is important because research shows that medical students’ attitudes towards marginalized populations become increasingly negative as they progress through their medical education [8].
+Multiple studies have demonstrated the positive outcomes of medical student involvement in the community.
+A systematic review established that community involvement fostered a better understanding of health disparities, barriers to health care, social determinants of health, cultural competency and professionalism [7].
+Understanding individual challenges and barriers enables physicians to provide better personalized medical care.
+Through the University of British Columbia (UBC) medical school course “Doctor, Patient, and Society” (DPAS), second year medical students are offered a community service option as an alternative to classroom based learning.
+Research specifically evaluating this DPAS community service learning option concluded that the medical students involved developed a sense of social responsibility and a strong understanding of the challenging experiences of marginalized populations by questioning their “taken-for-granted assumptions” [8].
+In 2012, a group of UBC medical students participated in correctional health care through DPAS and worked in direct contact with this marginalized population.
+Analysis of these students’ experiences revealed four main conclusions: students developed insight into the difficulties facing marginalized sub-populations through contact with inmates, built relationships with inmates through positive interactions, increased their teamwork skills through collaboration, and gained important learning opportunities through this community service involvement [9].
+A thorough appreciation of the challenges faced by marginalized populations will help health care providers individualize medicine and care for these neglected populations.
+Moreover, relationships with disparaged persons may prevent illness and morbidity.
+Early community involvement of medical students with marginalized populations is important because research shows that medical students’ attitudes toward marginalized populations become increasingly negative as they progress through their medical education [10].

-We, five medical students from UBC, strongly benefited from our DPAS experience with the Vancouver Street Soccer League (VSSL), a non-profit organization that encourages members of Vancouver’s Downtown Eastside (DTES) to practice and play soccer in a safe and friendly environment.
-Residents of Vancouver’s DTES comprise one of the most marginalized populations in Canada: twenty-two percent are unemployed and forty percent are dependent on government transfer payments while the prevalence of HIV rivals the prevalence in Botswana [9].
-Through organized soccer practices, games, and tournaments, the VSSL provides friendship for the homeless, physical fitness for the ill and addicted, and direction for at-risk youth.
+We, five medical students from UBC, strongly benefited from our DPAS experience with the Vancouver Street Soccer League (VSSL), a non-profit organization that encourages members of Vancouver’s Downtown Eastside (DTES) to play soccer in a safe and friendly environment.
+Residents of Vancouver’s DTES comprise one of the most marginalized populations in Canada: 22% are unemployed and forty percent are dependent on government transfer payments [11].
+The VSSL mandates to provide social support for the homeless, exercise for the addicted, and guidance for youth.
 In addition, the VSSL aims to improve teamwork, communication skills, and confidence amongst its members.
-A standout feature of the VSSL is that it incorporates players on the governing board; these players, in turn, provide firsthand experienceand feedback and vote on new propositions and endeavours that the VSSL may take on.
-Through this model, long-time players support new players, and benevolence pervades the organization and the VSSL community.
+A standout feature of the VSSL is that it incorporates players on the governing board; these players, in turn, provide firsthand experience and vote on new propositions and endeavours.
+Through this model, long-time players support new players, and benevolence pervades the organization and the VSSL community which establishes an early preventative medicine strategy.